-A Victim Impact Statement allows a victim of a crime to express, in writing to a judge how being a victim of crime has affected them and the people close to them, including any physical or emotional harm, property damage or financial loss, and fears for security.
+A Victim Impact Statement allows a victim or survivor of a crime to express, in writing to a judge, how a crime has affected them, and the people close to them, including any physical or emotional harm, property damage or financial loss, and fears for security.

 There are two types of Victim Impact Statements:

-Victim Impact Statement – allows an individual person impacted by crime to tell the courts how they have been affected by the crime.
+- Victim Impact Statement: allows an individual impacted by crime to tell the courts how they have been affected by the crime.

 - Community Victim Impact Statement: allows a community impacted by crime to tell the courts how it has been affected by the crime.